kovart/sticksy/README.md

 var stickyElements = Sticksy.initializeAll('.js-sticky-widget')
 ```

-#### Dynamically changing elements
+#### Enable reaction to DOM changes
-The library can detect changes of the container and its children.
+The library can detect changes of the container and its children by using <a href="https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver" target="_blank">MutationObserver</a>.
+To enable this behavior, you have to specify `listen` option.
-It uses <a href="https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver" target="_blank">MutationObserver</a> for this.
-If you want the library to react on DOM changes, you need to specify `listen` option.
 ```js
 var stickyEl = new Sticksy('.js-sticky-widget', {
     listen: true, // Listen for the DOM changes in the container